 All grade disputes begin with your instructor.
 To discuss the process in detail, you may contact our Counseling Services office.

-- You have documentation that you received a lower grade than another student whose work was at the same level as yours.
+- The student has documentation that s/he received a lower final grade than another student for the same academic work at the same level of competency.

 To dispute a grade, contact the following individuals: